ooforia/CSV_Append/README.md

 -Run script

--After the script is ran, CSV file named OUTPUT will be created in the same directory with CSV_Append.py
+-After the script is run, CSV file named OUTPUT will be created in the same directory with CSV_Append.py